ni/nimble/packages/nimble-components/docs/css-guidelines.md

 Prefer flex and grid for layouts.
 If you find yourself with position absolute / relative and tricky sizing and offsets from top, etc. it might be worth stepping back and seeing if you can take a different approach.

 When stepping back try to start at the top-level of the control which is likely in a flex layout and see where parts go.
-You can also use display: contents to make an element ignore its own sizing and propagate a child's sizing up.
-Useful if you are finding yourself in deep layers of nested flex layouts.
+You can also use `display: contents` to make an element ignore its own sizing and propagate a child's sizing up.
+Useful to potentially avoid deep layers of nested flex layouts.

 ## Avoid styling functional elements